Danack/RfcCodex/rfc_chances.md

 PHP internals values backwards compatibility more than other projects typically do.
 Where changes that break backwards compatibility need to happen, having a clear upgrade path from the current behaviour to the new behaviour makes it much more likely the RFC will be accepted.

+This is a large topic, but two examples are:

+#### Spreading BC breaks over multiple versions

-For example, for example for years, the behaviour of [ternary operator associativity](http://phpsadness.com/sad/30) was a source of sadness.
+For years, the behaviour of [ternary operator associativity](http://phpsadness.com/sad/30) was a source of sadness.

 > The ternary operator is left-associative and therefore behaves entirely incorrectly

 Rather than trying to fix this in one step, the [Deprecate left-associative ternary operator](https://wiki.php.net/rfc/ternary_associativity) RFC made it so that using nested ternaries without explicit parentheses will throw a deprecation warning.

 This means that in a future version of PHP, we could drop the requirement for parentheses and allow for the default behaviour to be right-associative (aka what people expect).

+####

 ### Being written clearly